Ready to incorporate?

 China is the largest country in the world by population, and second largest economy in the world.
 Many UK businesses are attracted by the size and the increasing spending power of its consumer market.
 With $5.6 trillion in forecasted retail sales, China is expected to overtake the US as the world’s largest retail market in 2019.

 However, China is a unique country, historically, politically and culturally, and there is a lot to understand if you are a new entrant.
 In this article we share some tips for UK companies who wish to enter the Chinese market and guide how to do business in China.

-China is made up of many different regions and cities, now grouped into 4 mega-clusters (Chengdu-Chongqing in the West, Shanghai-Jiangsu-Zhejiang in the East, Beijing-Tianjin-Hebei in the North and the Greater Bay Area in the South).
+China is made up of many different regions and cities, now grouped into top 4 mega-clusters:

 With different buying habits, China’s market environment is detached from many other economies in the world, making it difficult to take the first steps.
 It is estimated that 37% of products that pass for the US market fail in the China market.